-According to Liz Ise, destination wedding planning expert for Chancey Charm Weddings, this year's trends really all come down to adding a fresh fun twist on old practices.
-"A lot of wedding traditions have stood the test of time and will continue to do so, but the biggest trend we’ve seen lately is not including those traditions or modifying them greatly.
-Couples are always looking for ways to make things more 'them' and sometimes that doesn’t include historic traditions," she tells Elite Daily.
-Here's what the experts say that will look like at weddings this year.
+According to Liz Ise, destination wedding planning expert for Chancey Charm Weddings, this year's trends add fresh, fun twists on old practices.
+"A lot of wedding traditions have stood the test of time and will continue to do so, but the biggest trend we’ve seen lately is not including those traditions or modifying them greatly," Ise tells Elite Daily.
+"Couples are always looking for ways to make things more 'them' and sometimes that doesn’t include historic traditions."
+Here is what the experts say that will look like at weddings this year.

-Environmentally Conscious Weddings.
+Environmentally Conscious Weddings

 The biggest wedding trend in 2020 has nothing to do with aesthetics, but rather about incorporating the couple's environmental consciousness into the celebration.
 “Couples seem more committed than ever to making sure that their wedding decor does more good after the celebration is complete and that as little waste as possible ends up in landfills,” wedding planner Andrea Freeman tells Elite Daily.

-Sustainability is becoming an important factor in everything from the ceremony itself to the reception, wedding planner Alexa Kritis tells Elite Daily.
-“Couples are looking to make sure everything from their dress to cups is sustainable so that nothing goes to waste, including no straws with drinks!
-We’ve seen this over the years as brides repurpose their family members' wedding dresses.
-Now, brides and their bridal party have options like Rent the Runway for bridesmaids dresses so they don’t have to worry about it hanging in their closet, unused for years to come,” she explains.
+Wedding planner Alexa Kritis agrees, telling Elite Daily that sustainability is becoming an important factor in everything, from the ceremony itself to the reception.
+“Couples are looking to make sure everything from their dress to cups is sustainable so that nothing goes to waste, including no straws with drinks!" says Kritis.
+"We’ve seen this over the years as brides repurpose their family members' wedding dresses.
+Now, brides and their bridal party have options like Rent the Runway for bridesmaids dresses so they don’t have to worry about it hanging in their closet, unused for years to come."

 “Wedding weekends are totally trending, as couples are turning their wedding celebration into a multi-day party,” says Spector.
-“In fact, according to a recent Zola survey, three-quarters of couples have at least one additional event on the weekend of their weddings like a brunch or welcome party.”
+“In fact, according to a recent Zola survey, three-quarters of couples have at least one additional event on the weekend of their weddings, like a brunch or welcome party.”

-Smaller Wedding Parties.
+Smaller Wedding Parties

 According to Brownstein, vintage is having a moment this year.
-“Elements such as lounge seating arrangements with vintage chairs, chaise lounges, and loveseats, as well as decorative accents such as vintage mirrors, vintage chandeliers, and lighting create a unique tone for wedding decor, and can create an aesthetic ranging from formal and elegant to bohemian pending the couple's style,” she explains.
+“Elements such as lounge seating arrangements with vintage chairs, chaise lounges, and love seats, as well as decorative accents such as vintage mirrors, vintage chandeliers, and lighting create a unique tone for wedding decor, and can create an aesthetic ranging from formal and elegant to bohemian pending the couple's style,” she explains.

-Skylar Caitlin, a Houston-based wedding planner and designer for Chancey Charm Weddings.
-“Half of our 2020 weddings have featured blue and overall couples seem to be leaving behind the neutral white and green palette in favor of a color palette that pops more,” she tells Elite Daily.
+Skylar Caitlin, a Houston-based wedding planner and designer for Chancey Charm Weddings, agrees.
+“Half of our 2020 weddings have featured blue and overall couples seem to be leaving behind the neutral white and green palette in favor of a color palette that pops more,” Caitlin tells Elite Daily.
 Be on the lookout for purples, corals, and blues, adds Phillips.

-While wedding trends can be a lot of fun and a great source of inspiration, the key is to make your wedding choices ones that truly reflect you.
-“We encourage couples to ignore trends and focus more on personalizing their celebration.
-When every choice is a conscious reflection of you, your love, and your love for your community it tends to be timeless rather than trendy and that will always resonate, even 20 years from now when they're flipping through their album."
+While wedding trends can be a lot of fun and a great source of inspiration, the key is to make your wedding choices ones that truly reflect and speak to you and your partner.
+“We encourage couples to ignore trends and focus more on personalizing their celebration," says Freeman.
+"When every choice is a conscious reflection of you, your love, and your love for your community, it tends to be timeless rather than trendy, and that will always resonate, even 20 years from now when they're flipping through their album."